 4 ) Celery

-Celery is a cool weather crop with high water content.
-All the parts of the plant, the stalk, leaves, root and seeds are beneficial for us.
+Celery is a cool-weather crop with high water content.
+All the parts of the plant, the stalk, leaves, roots, and seeds are beneficial for us.
 It is known to lower inflammation and enhance the immune system.

-It contains a whole lot of vitamins and minerals as well as fibre .
-The vitamins present are Vitamin A, B6, C, K, niacin and riboflavin.
-In minerals it contains Potassium, Copper, Manganese, Phosphorous, Magnesium and Calcium.
-It is also a rich source of flavanoids and antioxidants.
+It contains a whole lot of vitamins and minerals as well as fiber.
+The vitamins present are Vitamin A, B6, C, K, niacin, and riboflavin.

 5 ) Chervil